dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Analyzing text with Azure Machine Learning and Cognitive Services.md

 ### Task 1: Init configuration file

-Before deploying both microservices, we will require some configuration in order to connect:
+Before deploying both microservices, we will require some configuration in order to connect to:

 - CosmosDb instance
 - Summarizer service